They’re more at risk because their bodies are still developing and they’re often more physically active than adults.

-Diana Madson has been a regular contributor with Yale Climate Connections since April 2014.
+Diana Madson contributed regularly to Yale Climate Connections from 2014 to 2021.
 She enjoys exploring U.S.-based stories about unexpected and innovative solutions to climate change.
 In addition to her freelance work, Diana has spent the last decade advancing climate change mitigation and adaptation policies, be it through fossil fuel transition, renewable energy, natural and working lands, or building resilience to climate impacts.

 Diana is a Principal with Hua Nani Partners, a consulting practice that helps seed new ideas for next-generation climate and energy solutions.
 Prior to Hua Nani Partners, Diana ran a philanthropic program at Western Conservation Foundation to promote federal and state climate and clean energy policies throughout the West.